What is Lane Assist?

 Is lane assist worth it?

-Lane assist typically comes as part of a safety pack, meaning that it’s bundled up with other options, which pushes up the price.
-Of course, if safety is your most important concern, then it’s an invaluable option that helps reduce the chance of an accident happening in the first place.
+With lane assist now coming as standard on most cars, it’s a good thing if safety is your most important concern, and it’s an invaluable assistant that helps reduce the chance of an accident happening in the first place.

-If you spend the majority of your time driving around town or at speeds below 40mph, then the benefits of lane assist may not be worth it, although if you have purchased an upmarket model, it may already be fitted as standard.
-If not, then it’s better to spend your money on something more relevant like park assist, which can make parking a whole lot easier.
-If you spend a lot of time on the motorway then lane assist can make your journey less stressful and safer.
+If you spend the majority of your time driving around town or at speeds below 40mph, then the benefits of lane assist may not be worth it.
+However, if you spend a lot of time on the motorway then lane assist can make your journey less stressful and safer.
+All lane assist systems can be deactivated (although they automatically switch back on again when you re-start your car) and many keen drivers prefer to switch them off when on a twisty road, as lane assist is more of an interference than a help in such situations.

 Lane assist FAQs